Gangnam Stem CellAn Editorial Archive

 • What they do well: realistic remodelling-timeline counselling; six-month photographic review baked into the regimen

 Sofwave is the newer device in the lifting category, and the featured house treats it that way — as a complement to MFU and RF rather than a replacement.
 The consultation room is the smallest on the floor, which I read as deliberate; the conversation here is more diagnostic than transactional.
 The operator presents Sofwave alongside the patient's existing regimen, asks what has been tried, and is willing — and this is rarer than one might expect — to recommend that the patient return in six months rather than treat today.
+The house's particular discipline is the energy-tier framework.
+Sofwave's SUPERB technology delivers synchronous parallel beams at a defined depth; the operator explains this without flinching, and without overselling.
+The post-session protocol is brief — a topical regimen for seventy-two hours, no aggressive activity for forty-eight — and the coordinator's seven-day message is, again, scheduled rather than improvised.
+What recommends this room is the willingness to say no. 識嘅人,會明, my Hong Kong concierge told me once.
+The luxury tier, in any field, is partly defined by the practitioner's comfort with the word.

 • Specialty: Sofwave second-generation synchronous-beam MFU